grongier/pybarsim/README.md

 barsim.record_['Mean grain size'].plot(figsize=(12, 4))
 ```

-For a more complete example, see the Jupyter notebook [using_pybarsim.ipynb](examples/using_pybarsim.ipynb).
+For a more complete example, see the Jupyter notebook [using_pybarsim.ipynb](examples/using_pybarsim.ipynb) or the Binder link above.

 ## Citation